 Rather than thinking strictly in terms of square footage and the “bigger is always better” approach, we recommend deciding based on the number of bedrooms.
 Most two-bedroom homes are designed more with the needs of couples rather than families with children, so those who have or are planning to have kids should look for at least 3-4 bedrooms.
 It’s also worth mentioning that the number of bathrooms can make a big difference in the functionality of a home—1.5 or 2 bathrooms is a convenience factor usually worth paying for.
 Another pro tip: high or vaulted ceilings can make a home feel much larger than its square footage, as can lighting and layout.
 So be sure to stop by open houses to see how the home looks and feels rather than relying on measurements.

 One of the biggest mistakes homebuyers make is going for the perfect-looking home rather than the home that makes financial sense and is structurally sound.
-Even if the house looked amazing when you toured it (and it was staged to perfection), accept that it will look different once you move your belongings in.
+Even if the house looked amazing when you toured it (and it was staged to perfection), except that it will look different once you move your belongings in.
 A house with all the bells and whistles but with plumbing, electrical, or foundational issues can lead to buyer’s remorse.
 To make the smartest investment, assess the home’s intrinsic value.
 Remember that aesthetic factors such as wall color, light fixtures, faucets, and carpeting are relatively easy and cheap upgrades after you’ve purchased the home.

 The biggest favor you can do yourself when shopping for a home is to get a home inspection.
 A professional inspector will know what to look in terms of foundation, plumbing, and electrical, and will be able to assess any existing issues.